 Skip to Main Content

-Course Reserve provides access to course readings and materials for the educational programs at Georgia Gwinnett College.
-They are print or electronic items selected by faculty for use in a specific course.
+Course Reserves are print or electronic items selected by faculty for use in a specific course.
 Reserve items may include books, book chapters, journal articles, DVDs, professor's notes, sample quizzes, and/or other materials required for course work.
 These items are set aside for short term use inside the library (usually two hours) and are available at the library circulation desk.

-Faculty may put print, DVD, and/or electronic materials on reserve for student use.
+Only GGC faculty may put materials on course reserve for student use.
 If you wish to place materials on course reserve, please submit the electronic Course Reserve Request Form and drop off any physical items at the library circulation desk.

 Notes: